 Walnuts, one of the most healthful nuts, have been prized for their nutritious benefits for many years.
 Shaped like a human brain, it is thought that walnuts have the ability to boost brain power and performance.
 This thought is supported by their very high omega-3 fatty acid content.

-Omega-3 fatty acids are the good types of heart healthy fats that can help to protect our brain and to lower the risk of developing the most deadly chronic disease we face today – heart disease.
-These omega-3’s also help to prevent and calm inflammation in the body.
+Omega-3 fatty acids are the good types of heart-healthy fats that can help to protect our brain and to lower the risk of developing the most deadly chronic disease we face today – heart disease.
+This omega-3 also helps to prevent and calm inflammation in the body.

 You want me to tell you chocolate is good for you – right?

-The key to getting the healthiest option out there is to opt for a dark chocolate with around 70-85% cocoa concentration – this will help you get in those important nutrients like iron, magnesium, copper and manganese.
+The key to getting the healthiest option out there is to opt for dark chocolate with around 70-85% cocoa concentration – this will help you get in those important nutrients like iron, magnesium, copper, and manganese.

 Recipe Notes & Substitutions